• Skip to primary navigation

 Sprouting the Quinoa

 • Rinse quinoa then put into a large jar and cover completely with tap water.
-Cover with cheese cloth secured with a rubber band.
+Cover with cheese cloth secured with a rubber band or kitchen twine.

 • Let soak for 8 hours.
 Empty the water and rinse the quinoa.
-Put back in the jar without additional water and secure with cheese cloth.
+Put back in the jar without additional water and secure the cheese cloth again.

-• Let sit for approximately 12-24 hours, quinoa should be sprouted.
+• Let sit for approximately 12-24 hours, until quinoa is sprouted.
+Store in refrigerator until ready to use.

 Salad